 What is the course about?

-This course is an ideal follow-up to our 'Beginner's photograph course, or for anyone with a basic technical grounding.
+This course is an ideal follow-up to our 'Beginner's photography: stage 1' course, or for anyone with a basic technical grounding.
 As well as revising and refreshing existing knowledge, you will learn new, slightly more advanced skills - from exposure use to selecting the right lens - and practise how to apply them across different themes and styles of photography.

 What will we cover?